 Every instrument purifies the soul, in a sense, but, as you'll come to notice, the guitar is simply a bit better than most at doing so.
-Acoustic guitars, above all, are particularly efficient when it comes to the "feels", which is the reason why we'll stick around to show you the best acoustic guitars models we've come across.
+Acoustic guitars, above all, are particularly effective when it comes to the "feels", which is the reason why we'll stick around to show you the best acoustic guitars models we've come across.

-There's a plethora of reasons why you should consider learning how to play an acoustic guitar, among which we'll name a few.
+There are a plethora of reasons why you should consider learning how to play an acoustic guitar, among which we'll name a few.

 First of all, this instrument is not that hard to master.
 Of course, when compared to its electric counterpart, it might feel a bit tricky at the very beginning, but you'll develop a feeling for it eventually, guaranteed.